stoplightio/spectral/docs/guides/3-javascript.md

 ## Prerequisites

-In order to consume the Spectral JS API you need to install the appropriate package.
+To use the Spectral JS API, you need to install the appropriate package.

 For npm users: